Jennie Bond

 Jennifer Bond (born 19 August 1950) is an English journalist and television presenter.
 Bond worked for fourteen years as the BBC's royal correspondent.
-She has most recently hosted Cash in the Attic and narrated the programme Great British Menu.
+She has also hosted Cash in the Attic and narrated the programme Great British Menu.

 Early career

-Born in Hitchin, Bond was educated at St. Francis' College, a girls' independent school in Letchworth, Hertfordshire and at the University of Warwick, from where she graduated with a degree in French and European Literature.
+Born in Hitchin, Hertfordshire, Bond has two elder sisters, and from the age of five lived in Letchworth Garden City, where she was educated at St. Francis' College (a girls' independent school) and at the University of Warwick, from which she graduated with a degree in French and European Literature.
 Her career began in print, working for various local newspapers in London in journalism and sub-editing roles.
 Her first job in journalism was as a reporter for the Richmond Herald and then the Uxbridge Evening Mail.

 In 1977, aged 27, Bond moved to BBC radio, producing and editing.
 She was also a producer on Woman's Hour, Tuesday Call, International Assignment and for various television documentaries.